PKPenguin321/chrome-KOL-wiki-searcher/README.md

 # chrome-KOL-wiki-searcher
-stupid simple extension for chrome that lets you access the KoL wiki more easily.
+stupid simple extension for chrome that lets you access the KoL (that is, the Kingdom of Loathing) wiki more easily.

 just click the extension button, type in a keyword (such as an item or quest name), push go (or hit enter), and it will attempt to redirect you to a wiki page.